Kageshirei/KageShirei/README.md

 ### Requirements

-The server should come with no dependencies at all, it should be able to run both on *nix and Windows systems.
+The server should come with no dependencies at all, most of its features should be able to run both on *nix and Windows systems.

 Compilation must be done before running it (sorry, no precompiled binaries yet).
 To compile the server only, clone the repository and run the following commands: